Azure/azure-rest-api-specs/specification/compute/resource-manager/readme.md

     reason:
       - ACS service is deprecated so a PATCH endpoint won't be implemented
   - where:
-      - $.paths["/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.Compute/cloudServices/{cloudServiceName}/roleInstances/{roleInstanceName}/remoteDesktopFile"].get
+      - '$.paths["/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.Compute/cloudServices/{cloudServiceName}/roleInstances/{roleInstanceName}/remoteDesktopFile"].get'
     suppress:
       - D5001
-    reason: The API response has binary format and file type which is valid Swagger format.
-However, the example must be a JSON file which does not support specifying this response format.
+    reason: 'The API response has binary format and file type which is valid Swagger format.
+However, the example must be a JSON file which does not support specifying this response format.'
   - where:
       - $.definitions.RestorePoint
     suppress: